Continuing Education for Addiction Counselors

 As the state with far and away the highest number of substance abuse, behavioral disorder, and mental health counselors, as well as a slightly strange licensing setup, California fuels a constant demand for continuing education in the addiction treatment industry.

-That’s because the state has three different certification organizations, each with different requirements, different approval standards, and different ways to track your CE.
+That’s because the state has three certification organizations, each with different requirements, approval standards, and ways to track your CE.
 All three of those organizations maintain their own pre-approved provider lists:

-You’ll find plenty of overlap, but not so much that you can assume that every provider approved by one California board will be accepted by all!
+You’ll find plenty of overlap, but not so much that you can assume that all will accept every provider approved by one California board!

 Connecticut Addiction Counseling Continuing Education Resources

-The Connecticut Certification Board has taken an interesting path to approving continuing ed providers.
-While you can consult a list of approved providers on the board’s website, CCB has also formed a partnership with Trusted Provider Network (TPN) to offer a national network of approved providers.
+The Connecticut Certification Board has taken an interesting path to approving continuing education providers.
+While you can consult a list of approved providers on the board’s website, CCB has also partnered with Trusted Provider Network (TPN) to offer a national network of approved providers.

 Florida Addiction Counselor Continuing Education Resources

 The Florida Certification Board also governs a large number of counselors and has stringent standards for CE providers.
-Because the organization also certifies child welfare and mental health professionals, you can’t assume that any course from any provider on their list will be accepted for addiction counselor renewals—you’ll need to make sure the coursework applies to your credential.
+Because the organization also certifies child welfare and mental health professionals, you can’t assume that any course from any provider on their list will be accepted for addiction counselor renewals.
+You’ll need to ensure the coursework aligns with your credential.

-FCB also recognized college coursework or CE recognized by other IC&RC member boards.
+FCB also recognizes college coursework or CE completed under the supervision of other IC&RC member boards.

 Georgia Addiction Counselor Continuing Education Resources